-WCAG 2.1 criteria is built into the latest update to the European ICT standards suitable for procurement EN 301-549 version 2.1.2. so organizations building new sites and apps for public sites in EU will need to be conformant for launch of sites a year from now (late 2019).
+WCAG 2.1 criteria is built into the latest update to the European ICT standards suitable for procurement EN 301-549 version 2.1.2. so organizations building new sites and apps for public sites in EU will need to focus on WCAG 2.1 compliance for the launch of sites a year from now (late 2019).

 WCAG 2.1 is not widely referenced in demand letters or legal complaints (yet).

 If your site or app is used in a place of public accommodation under the Americans with Disabilities Act (ADA), there is only one settlement (Alameda County, CA) and no decisions setting a precedent for WCAG 2.1.
 Thus, for ADA purposes, WCAG 2.1 is not yet widely being leveraged.
 However, it is likely that plaintiffs will start referencing WCAG 2.1 in demand letters and legal complaints, and that WCAG 2.1 will come up more often in settlements as part of what plaintiffs are asking for – it’s just a matter of time.

 Interested parties can provide feedback on WCAG 2.1 and related documents via the WCAG github issues page.